Brig-Bayo/kraken2_analysis/README.md

 # Krak - Kraken2 Batch Processing Script

-A powerful and user-friendly bash script for batch processing FASTA files using Kraken2 taxonomic classification.
+A powerful and user-friendly bash script for batch processing FASTA/FASTQ and derivative files using Kraken2 taxonomic classification.

 ## 🧬 Overview